dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 into more widely used formats such as PNG and PDF.
 Ideally this conversion should happen on the client side, but not all client side technologies are capable of performing this task.
 Currently PNG and PDF output formats are supported.
-The SVG content itself should passed with a *svg* query parameter, and an optional query parameter *filename* can be used to specify the filename of the response attachment file.
+The SVG content itself should be passed with a *svg* query parameter, and an optional query parameter *filename* can be used to specify the filename of the response attachment file.
 Note that the file extension should be omitted.
 For PNG you can send a *POST*